pyinvoke/invoke/sites/docs/invoke.rst

 All core options & flags are below; almost all of them must be given *before* any task names, with a few (such as :option:`--help`) being specially looked for anywhere in the command line.
+(For parsing details, see :ref:`basic-cli-layout`.)

 .. option:: --complete